-&lt;sup>218 See D.II.1.3. below.
+&lt;sup>184 See D.II.1.3. below.
 OJ L328/17, 5.12.2002.

-See below.
+&lt;sup>186 See below.

 However, it should be borne in mind that in accordance with the Directive, Member States may decide not to impose sanctions with regard to the facilitation of entry or transit for cases where the aim of the behaviour is to provide humanitarian assistance to the person concerned.